williamwuofficial/RoverController/README.md

 To connect to the robot, please read through the documentation for the module.
 All that's required is to discover the bluetooth MAC address of the module.
 In the android code modify the current bluetooth address to the desired number.
 Then load on the arduino code, attaching the serial lines from the bluetooth module to the arduino.

+Note:
+Due to numerous issues.
+The code may be ported and redone in Android Studio.
+Currently, this code has been done in Eclipse using the outdate Ant build system.